 El Morro National Monument operates a 9-site campground year-round.
 Each site has a graveled tent pad, picnic table and ground grill for fires.
 During the warmer months, water is available in spigots.
 Once the overnight low’s begin to reach freezing temperatures, water is turned off for the season.
 Overall, the length limit on all motor homes is 27 feet.
 There are no hookups for RVs.
 Also, one site, #5, is handicap accessible.
 Sites are available on a first-come, first-served basis.

 This high desert, FREE campground is just off Highway 117.
 In total, there are 10 campsites, with no reservation system.
 Each site has a covered picnic table, fire grill, and tent space.
 Additionally, there are two vault toilets in the campground.
 A few sites have pull through parking, allowing lengths up to 50 feet.

 NOTE: There is a steep arroyo at the entrance.
-Though the road is graveled and passable in most conditions, visitors should wait for water in the arroyo to dissipate before attempting to cross.
+Though the road is graveled and passable in most conditions, wait for water in the arroyo to dissipate before attempting to cross.
 Inspect the road before entering.

 This campground is in the historic railroad logging and sawmill town of McGaffey, west of the Continental Divide in the Zuni Mountains at approximately 8,000 feet above sea level.
 Mature groves of ponderosa pine trees provide scenic settings and shade, while small hills provide some privacy.
 The CCC built the campground in 1937.
 In total, there are 29 campsites, 21 picnic sites, and 3 group sites available.